Kiwi fashion blogger and socialite Jaime Ridge hits out at Jacinda Ardern over MIQ - NZ Herald

 "Number 9000 in the 'queue' yesterday and I'm just absolutely baffled.
 The flights are booked and have been for weeks, then the govt changed the rules (again) ...
 Who is running this show.
 A complete lack of competence.
 Just a bunch of muppets.

-"@jacindaardern you lack of compassion for those people abroad is mind boggling.
+"@jacindaardern your lack of compassion for those people abroad is mind boggling.
 You need to learn to practice what you preach."

 Based off her Instagram account, Jaime Ridge is in Los Angeles at the moment with her fiance Tommy Bates - who works for social media company Snapchat.